Eucharistic Miracle of Lanciano

 For centuries, the Lanciano relics have been venerated as the remains of a Eucharistic miracle, believed to have taken place when a doubting priest witnessed the elements transform during Mass.
 In 1886, the relics were secured with episcopal seals.
 When the Archbishop of Lanciano authorized a scientific investigation in 1970, the seals were broken in the presence of church officials, and Professor Odoardo Linoli was permitted to extract fragments of the relics.
 After a thorough investigation, Linoli concluded the ‘flesh’ was human cardiac tissue and the ‘blood’ was human blood.1

 Linoli was the Head of the Laboratory of Clinical Analysis and Pathological Anatomy at the Hospital of Arezzo in Tuscany, Italy.2 In other words, he was in charge of quality control for clinical diagnostic science at a mid-sized teaching hospital.
-His unit processed both routine and complex diagnostic specimens for an entire Tuscan province.
 That means he had continuous, high volume, hands-on experience with histopathology, serology, and chemical assays.
 It also means he was attuned to all of the procedural and interpretative errors that can lead to misidentification of samples.
+Furthermore, Linoli was certified to teach anatomy, histology, clinical microscopy, and chemistry to medical students and young doctors.3 It is indisputable that he was unusually qualified to determine whether the Lanciano relics were human flesh and blood.

 To strengthen the credibility of his findings, Linoli solicited the opinion of an independent expert, Professor Ruggero Bertelli.
 At the time, Bertelli was an emeritus professor of human anatomy at the University of Siena, one of Italy’s top secular universities.
 Linoli gave Bertelli a series of histological preparations.
-After carefully examining those microscopic sections, Bertelli concurred with Linoli’s identification.4
+After carefully examining those slides, Bertelli concurred with Linoli’s identification.4 Linoli published his findings in a scholarly journal.5 In 1981, Professor Linoli carried out a supplemental investigation at the request of the Friars Minor Conventual, this time on a leftover sample.
+The results of the follow-up study were even more conclusive than the original results, since the newly examined fragment possessed evidentially significant features that had not been apparent in the previously examined fragment.6

 1.1 - Gross anatomy